Bang on a Can Media Workshop at MASS MoCA

 – Maggie Molloy, workshop participant

-Bang on a Can, our special guest faculty John Schaefer and Terrance McKnight, and 5 writers in the early stages of their careers will gather at MASS MoCA (the Massachusetts Museum of Contemporary Art, North Adams, MA) to explore the role of criticism and journalism in today’s dynamic contemporary music scene.
+Bang on a Can, our special guest faculty John Schaefer and Terrance McKnight, and 6 early career writers will gather at MASS MoCA (the Massachusetts Museum of Contemporary Art, North Adams, MA) to explore the role of criticism and journalism in today’s dynamic contemporary music scene.

 The aim of the workshop is to help writers generate a vocabulary, syntax, and context that is most useful for readers/ listeners and to make modern music and criticism more accessible, welcoming, and exciting to all audiences.

-The workshop will take place during the final week of the Bang on a Can Summer Music Festival at MASS MoCA — a residency and festival for composers and performers (12 faculty, 21 performers, and 9 composers) and will include daily meetings with faculty and daily writing assignments.
-Additionally, participants will be “embedded” in the festival activities, attending rehearsals, workshops, and performances, enabling more insights into the process of bringing music to the stage.
+The workshop takes place during the final week of the Bang on a Can Summer Music Festival at MASS MoCA — a residency and festival for composers and performers (14 faculty, 20 performers, and 10 composers) including daily meetings with faculty and daily writing assignments.
+Additionally, participants are “embedded” in the festival activities, attending rehearsals, workshops, and performances, enabling more insights into the process of bringing music to the stage.

 Participants in the workshop will: